daustria/math-notes/_sources/analytic_nt/intro_dirichlet_series.rst.txt

 	\phi(n) = n \prod_{p|n}\bigg( 1 - \frac{1}{p} \bigg) = |\mathbb{Z}_n^*|

-where the product is over distinct prime divisors.I like the probabilistic interpretation of this function gained by writing
+where the product is over distinct prime divisors.
+I like the probabilistic interpretation of this function gained by writing

 .. math::